den-sq/ouroboros/README.md

 This repository is a monorepo containing the code for the Ouroboros app and the Ouroboros Python package (`python` folder).

+For a usage guide, check out the [Documentation](https://wegold.me/ouroboros/).

 # Quick Start

 There are prebuilt applications available in [Releases](https://github.com/We-Gold/ouroboros/releases).